CrayLabs/SmartRedis/doc/runtime.rst

 ``SR_CMD_TIMEOUT`` should be specified in seconds.
 Note that ``SR_CMD_INTERVAL`` and ``SR_CMD_TIMEOUT`` are read during client initialization and not before each command execution.

+The environment variable ``SR_THREAD_COUNT`` is used by SmartRedis to determine the number of threads to initialize when building a worker pool for parallel task execution.
+If the variable is not defined, SmartRedis will use a default number of threads equal to one per hardware context in the processor on which the library is running.
+This default will generally give good performance; however, if the SmartRedis library is sharing the processor hardware with other software, it may be useful to specify a smaller number of threads for some workloads.